Ghobi-A/Differential-privacy/README.md

 # Differential Privacy in Machine Learning

 This repository demonstrates how to apply **differential privacy** techniques to a tabular health‑insurance dataset and measure the impact of privacy on downstream machine‑learning models.
-It grew out of an academic project, but all institution‑specific content has been removed so that the work can be shared freely on GitHub.
+It grew out of an academic project, but all institution specific content has been removed so that the work can be shared freely on GitHub.

 For a deeper theoretical background on differential privacy concepts, see the [report](report.md).